tonikelope/coronapoker/README.md

 two live clients or human timing; it never replaces an automatable regression test.
 Record those steps and the environment in the audit report.

-For the 23.49 release validation, no manual play is used as a gate.
-Run the deterministic pots/rebuys/property checks in the fast lane, then run `-P qa-crypto` and `-P qa-network` separately.
-Do not run `-P qa-bots` as part of the normal audit unless the bot-quality question is explicitly in scope.
-Flows that require two Swing/client identities or the real Windows ACL remain explicit no-change items until a deterministic harness exists.

 ### Adding a test

 Put it in the matching package under `tools/qa/src/test/java`.
 If it is slow — a